Betty Eadie: Sequels

 The Awakening Heart is Eadie's second book and also became a NYT Bestseller in which she describes her challenges and experience that followed her NDE up through the time that Embraced By The Light was published, as well as giving additional details about her NDE that were not included in her first book.
 The Ripple Effect pursued these further, incorporating discussion of the numerous letters she began to receive in response from readers, as well as discussing other NDE contacts she later developed.
 Eadie formed her own Publishing house, Onjinjinkta Publishing, through which she published her third book and her fourth book, Embraced By The Light Prayers and Devotions for Daily Living, as well as various works from other authors.

 Because of their appeal to the innate human desire for an understanding of afterlife, her works led to a strong reader response which she initially attempted to answer in detail but became forced to limit.
 To meet some of this demand, she developed a website for general information and inspirational materials, as well as distribution of her books and related materials.

 During a 2004 interview on Coast to Coast AM radio with George Noory, she said she was disappointed, following her first book's publication, that she was not permitted to return to the Celestial realm.
 While she could not presently know the full scope of her earthly purpose, she understood a film based on Embraced would also follow.

 Personal life

 Her husband, Joe, worked in aerospace computing and died in 2011.
-Together they had eight children, and as of 2011, fifteen grandchildren and 7 great-grandchildren.
+Together they had eight children.